achaple0/askRenewal/docs/README.md

-# 🧠 askRenewal – IT Help Chatbot
+# 🧠 askSharon – IT Directory

-askRenewal is a simple, interactive **web-based IT directory chatbot** designed to assist users in identifying the correct IT contact or resource for their technical issues.
+askSharon is a simple, interactive **web-based IT directory chatbot** designed to assist users in identifying the correct IT contact or resource for their technical issues.
 Built using **HTML**, **TailwindCSS**, and **vanilla JavaScript**, it provides a clean, responsive interface that mimics a real-time chat interaction.

 ---